 Project Medical Education

-Project Medical Education (PME) at Dartmouth-Hitchcock Medical Center is an interactive 1-1/2 day program designed to educate policy makers and opinion leaders about the role of a teaching hospital.
+Project Medical Education (PME) at Dartmouth-Hitchcock Medical Center is an interactive 1-1/2 day program designed to educate policy makers and leaders about the role of a teaching hospital.

 Our goal is to enhance participants' understanding of the complex system of medical education and the mission of a teaching hospital in training health care providers, conducting research, providing patient care and meeting the needs of underserved populations.